 OCONUS = Outside CON US

-Per diems are only tax free if you are working away from your tax home.
-And unless you are maintaining your tax home by annual work at home, you need to be able to show you are duplicating expenses at home and at the assignment. (see tax home) We all have to live somewhere, and we all have to buy our food.
+Per diems are only tax-free if you are working away from your tax home.
+And unless you are maintaining your tax home by annual fully taxed work in your tax home, you need to be able to show you are duplicating expenses at home and at the assignment. (see tax home) We all have to live somewhere, and we all have to buy our food.
 These things are not tax deductions (remember: mortgage interest is deductible, not the principal).
 Most people have a residence in one location and pay for that residence 365 days out of the year.
-When their job requires them to be temporarily out of town, a second temporary residence must be maintined.
+When their job requires them to be temporarily out of town, a second temporary residence must be maintained.
 Be it a short term apartment or one night in a hotel, this second home is essentially a duplicated home expense incurred to earn income.
 To relieve this burden, the IRS allows your company to reimburse you for these expenses.
-These reimbursments are to cover the SECOND RESIDENCE, not the first.
-If a traveler does not have exenses for the FIRST residence, than that extra money coming from the company is INCOME and fully taxable.
+These reimbursements are to cover the SECOND RESIDENCE, not the first.
+If a traveler does not have expenses for the FIRST residence, then that extra money coming from the company is INCOME and fully taxable.

 All of these are terms for “reimbursements.”